Artist’s Vision Statement

 An active member of the Allied Artists West, Santa Clara Valley Watercolor Society, Los Gatos Art Association, Saratoga Contemporary Artists, The National League of American Pen Women and a signature member of the Society of Western Artists, Kay shows regularly with these groups throughout the Bay Area.

 The City of Saratoga honored this local artist by presenting one of her paintings to Saratoga’s Sister City of Muko-shi in Japan.
 In 2005 the County of Santa Clara purchased a local vineyard painting to present to their Sister County of Florence, Italy.
+Two of Kay’s orchard painting are hanging in Saratoga’s Senior Center.

 A resident of Saratoga for over fifty years, Kay has been active in community affairs with a particular interest in parks and the preservation of open space.
 She served for 20 years as an elected Director of the Midpeninsula Regional Open Space District.
 Kay is an avid hiker (AAUW hikes leader) & gardener (great tomatoes!).